yarnpkg/rfcs/accepted/0000-deal-with-peer-dependencies.md

 The suggested format for the `ignore-warnings` list of the `.yarnrc` is YAML, yet the existing configuration doesn’t appear to be strictly YAML.

+Should the `treat-warnings-as-errors` option also be exposed in the CLI?
+It seems like when somebody wants to one-off fix warnings they can just look at the output, whereas the point of this configuration is more to surface new warnings in a continuous form.

 [npm-peer-deps]: https://docs.npmjs.com/files/package.json#peerdependencies
 [yarn-peer-deps]: https://yarnpkg.com/lang/en/docs/dependency-types/#toc-peerdependencies